 Buying petrol, diesel, or other fuels used for heating or vehicles is a daily occurrence for many.
 Check the list to see how the price of common fuels include the use of Fuel Duty in the United Kingdom.

-FUEL TAX: The tax on fuel often gets called hydrocarbon oil duty or fuel duty.
+FUEL DUTY UK: The tax on fuel often gets called hydrocarbon oil duty or fuel duty.

 Either way, the fuel tax gets levied on most fuels used in motor vehicles in the United Kingdom.

 There are some exceptions.
 They include some bus services, farm vehicles, and aviation.
-The operators will pay reduced fuel duty rates or no tax on fuel whatsoever.
+The operators will pay reduced fuel duty tax or no tax on fuel whatsoever.

 The standard rate of 20% VAT is also payable on most fuels.
 Domestic heating fuel rates use the reduced VAT rate of 5%.

 The different rates of VAT duties that relate to fuel would depend on what type you buy.
-Different rates apply to other fuel types dependent on how they get used.
+Different rates that apply to other fuel types are also dependent on how they get used.

 You must not use 'rebated oils' in a vehicle on public roads and highways.
 The penalties for doing so can result in a fine and having the vehicle confiscated.
 Rebated oils include power sources such as red diesel and kerosene.

 Note: You can report red diesel used on public roads online to the HM Revenue and Customs Fraud Hotline.

 Warning: HM Revenue and Customs have the power to do spot checks on vehicles at public events.
 Many diesel owners use their vehicles for the transportation of animals.
 This includes activities such as Fox Hunting meets, Show Jumping events, and Point-to-Points.